RetroPie/RetroPie-Docs/docs/Input-Lag.md

 ```
 video_frame_delay = (0-15)
 ```
 This is a complex setting that can reduce input lag at the cost of CPU usage.
-Emulation on even a Raspberry Pi 3 has very little headroom, so almost any change from the default will cause stuttering in certain situations.
+Emulation on even a Raspberry Pi 3 has very little headroom, so almost any change from the default will cause stuttering in certain situations, depending on the core.
+That being the case, it may be more advisable to use this as a system-level, or even game-level setting.

 ### `video_max_swapchain_images`
 ```